LeechCSE/Data-Structure-and-Algorithm/README.md

 children earlier than its children nodes.
 Therefore, the node to be found would better be far from the starting node.
 It works at O(V + E) where V is the number of vertices, and E is the number of edges.
+#### Bipartite
+A graph is bipartite if nodes can be divided into two group perfectly, and nodes in the same group must be connected with edges.
+In other words, the graph is bipartite if it can be colored by two colors.
+As this algorithm has to traverse all nodes, both DFS and BFS can be used.
+While traversing nodes, it alternately colors nodes with two colors.
+If adjacent nodes have the same color, the graph is not bipartite.